Quotes — price a job and get customer sign-off before the work starts

 The billing permission slug ("Billing & Quotes") controls access to the quotes area.
 It is granted by default to:

-- Manager — full access (create, edit, send, approve, delete, manage templates).
+- Manager — full access (create, edit, send, approve, delete).

 - Designer — has